-Specimens from external patients (OPD and GPs) referred after 15:30 may not be reported until the next morning unless marked urgent.
+Specimens from external patients (OPD and GPs) referred after 15:30 may not be reported until the next morning unless communicated to the laboratory as urgent.
 Please indicate this on the request form and provide phone numbers for phoning urgent results.
 The laboratory should be contacted in advance if at all possible, where urgent specimens are not received prior to 15:30 on a routine working day.

-For urgent requests out of routine hours, submit the Emergency Request Form indicating the urgency and contact the medical scientist on-call directly via the switchboard.
+For urgent requests out of routine hours, submit the Emergency Request Form where possible, indicating the urgency and contact the medical scientist on-call directly via the switchboard.

-1.18 REPORTING OF RESULTS
+1.23 REPORTING OF RESULTS

-1.18.1 Ward Enquiry (iLab Web Enquiry)
+1.23.1 Ward Enquiry (iLab Web Enquiry)

-The iLAB Laboratory Information System (LIS) is a single integrated system operating across all laboratory disciplines in Mayo University Hospital, Galway University Hospital and Roscommon University Hospital.
+The iLAB Laboratory Information System (LIS) is a single integrated system operating across all laboratory disciplines in Mayo University Hospital, Galway University Hospital, Portiuncla University Hospital and Roscommon University Hospital.
 The LIS is interfaced to the iPMS, Patient Management System.
 Histopathology electronic reports are made available to specific Medical Staff /Clinicians and this is arranged with the Lab IT Manager and Consultant Histopathologist(s).